Policy Forum for Wales

 Discussion is expected on the pathway to transition and priorities for decarbonisation, including the potential role of CCUS and concerns around extending the use of fossil fuels, drawing on insights from projects being trialled in the UK and elsewhere, as well as innovation in areas such as hydrogen.

 Sessions will assess the long-term development of renewable energy in Wales, considering the role of Trydan Gwyrdd Cymru in expanding community-owned renewable energy projects, and the impact of policies such as the lifting of the onshore wind ban.
+There will also be discussion on speeding up the planning process as the Welsh Government consults on streamlining consenting for major infrastructure projects.

 Implications of the UK Government’s planned National Wealth Fund and the establishment of Great British Energy will be considered, examining how these initiatives can support Wales in achieving net zero emissions by 2050.

-There will also be a focus on addressing challenges related to energy infrastructure, including options for addressing grid capacity constraints, connectivity, and strategies for future-proofing to support the increasing adoption of renewable energy sources.
+There will also be a focus on addressing challenges related to energy infrastructure, including options for addressing grid capacity constraints, connectivity and strategies for future-proofing to support the increasing adoption of renewable energy sources.
 Sessions will review recent legislative developments such as the Infrastructure (Wales) Act 2024, which introduces significant changes to the planning and consenting process, looking at how these can best be structured to facilitate the timely delivery of energy projects.

-Delegates will also examine opportunities and challenges in resources, supply chains, and workforce development, exploring strategies for upskilling, training, and apprenticeships to meet the demands of the evolving energy sector.
+Delegates will also examine opportunities and challenges in resources, supply chains and workforce development, exploring strategies for upskilling, training and apprenticeships to meet the demands of the evolving energy sector.

-Further areas for discussion include the role of community energy ownership and consider calls from stakeholders regarding the devolution of the Crown Estate, exploring how revenues from offshore wind projects can directly benefit Welsh communities.
+Further areas for discussion include the role of community energy ownership and calls from stakeholders regarding the devolution of the Crown Estate, exploring how revenues from offshore wind projects can directly benefit Welsh communities.

 Overall, areas for discussion include:

-• policy: preparing for the National Energy Plan - sector priorities- impact of new UK government policy on Wales, including the establishment of Great British Energy and the National Wealth Fund
+• policy: preparing for the National Energy Plan - sector priorities - impact of new UK government policy on Wales, including the establishment of Great British Energy and the National Wealth Fund

 • renewables: priorities for Trydan Gwyrdd Cymru - advancing renewable energy projects - impact of lifting the onshore wind ban at a UK level on Wales